-This zesty South African Peri-Peri Sauce Recipe, which combines lemon, chilis, and garlic, makes an unbelievable, full-flavored marinade or sauce.
-We love using this sauce on grilled chicken to elevate the flavors.
+This zesty South African Peri-Peri Sauce recipe combines lemon, chilis, and garlic to make a full-flavored marinade or sauce.
+I love using it on grilled chicken to elevate the flavors.

 Peri Peri Sauce